 (3.11) Conciliation Court Services—Petitions for Conciliation:

 (A) Filing of Pleadings.
-All petitions and other pleadings filed pursuant to A.R.S. § 25-381.09 must be filed with the Clerk of the Court and served upon the opposing party.
+All petitions and other pleadings filed pursuant to A.R.S. § 25-381.09 and Rule 68(b), ARFLP, must be filed with the Clerk of the Court and served upon the opposing party.
 Conciliation proceedings shall be assigned file numbers with the letter “X” as a prefix.
 Conciliation petitions may also be submitted at the Conciliation Court.
 The Conciliation Court will review all petitions for compliance with the statute before filing by the Clerk of the Court.

 (B) Statements of Pending Proceedings.
 Petitions for Conciliation must state, in addition to the requirements of A.R.S. § 25-381.11, whether there is a pending legal proceeding between the parties.

 (C) Minute Entry Concerning Pending Action.
-If an action for annulment, dissolution of marriage, or legal separation is pending, upon the filing of a conciliation petition, the Presiding Family Law Bench Judge, who is designated as the presiding judge of the Conciliation Court will transfer the case to the Conciliation Court.
+If an action for annulment, dissolution of marriage, or legal separation is pending, upon the filing of a conciliation petition, the pending action is stayed pursuant to Rule 68(b)(4)(B), ARFLP, and the matter may be transferred to the Conciliation Court pursuant to A.R.S. § 25-381.19.

 (D) Hearings; Notices, Mailings and Response.
-After the filing of a conciliation petition, or after the transfer of a pending family law case by order of the Court, as provided in A.R.S. § 25-381.19, a judicial officer will direct the Conciliation Court to schedule a time and place for a conciliation hearing.
+After the filing of a conciliation petition, or after the transfer of a pending family law case by order of the Court, a judicial officer will direct the Conciliation Court to schedule a time and place for a conciliation hearing.
 The Conciliation Court must mail notice of the date and time of the hearing to each of the parties at least 5 days prior to the conciliation hearing.
 Hearings will be conducted by a professional staff member of the Conciliation Court unless otherwise ordered by a judicial officer.
 A conciliation hearing may be recessed to a later time or rescheduled before the Presiding Judge of the Conciliation Court or assigned Superior Court Judicial Officer from the Family Law Bench.
 Unless the parties agree otherwise, the conciliation proceedings must be terminated 60 days after the filing of the petition.

 Failure to attend the conciliation hearing without good cause may be deemed a contempt of court.

-(E) Confidentiality.
-All communications in the Conciliation Court, both oral and written, must be confidential and must not be disclosed without the consent of the party making such communication, except as otherwise required by law.

 (3.12) Conciliation Court Services—Assessments and Evaluations:

 (A) Referrals for Assessments and Evaluations.
-The Court, on its own motion or on the parties’ stipulation, may order that legal decision-making and/or parenting time issues be referred to the Conciliation Court to screen and determine if it is appropriate for an assessment or evaluation.
+The Court, on its own motion or on the parties’ stipulation, may order that legal decision-making and/or parenting time issues be referred to the Conciliation Court to screen and determine if it is appropriate for an assessment or evaluation under Rule 68(d), ARFLP.
 The Conciliation Court will review and determine whether the matter is appropriate for an assessment or evaluation according to the criteria adopted by the Conciliation Court.
 The Conciliation Court may consider the finances of the parties and the issues involved in the matter in determining whether an evaluation or assessment will occur.
-If appropriate, an assessment or evaluation may be conducted, in accordance with Rule 68(C), ARFLP.
-The parties must appear at all conferences scheduled and must furnish all information requested by the evaluator.
+If appropriate, an assessment or evaluation may be conducted, in accordance with Rule 68(d), ARFLP.
 The parties must complete the Domestic Relations Education on Children’s Issues course and mediation before an evaluation being commenced unless otherwise ordered by the Court.